gurappa/Countries-Info/README.md

                                     Countries information application

-What?
+What:
-Android application that shows list of countries and detail of a country chosen.
+Android application that shows list of countries and details of a country chosen.

-Why?
+Why:
-As modules of MVP are decoupled with dependency injection (Dagger 2), app gives the full flexibility to test the logic (at the moment no logic in this though but in future :) ).
+As modules of MVP are decoupled with dependency injection (Dagger 2), app gives full flexibility to test the logic (at the moment no logic in this though but in future :blush: ).

 Tech used:
 Architecture: [Model View Presenter](https://en.wikipedia.org/wiki/Model–view–presenter).